yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/bond.md

 "Clean price" is the price excluding any interest that has accrued.

 "Dirty price" (or "full price" or "all in price" or "Cash price") includes accrued interest

+## Businesses

+### Bond Interest Rate and Spot Price

+When the bond price goes up the interest rate goes down, and vice versa.
+If a bond matures at a price $110, initial purchase price is $100; the interest rate is 10%.
+If the initial purchase price is $105, the interest rate is lower than 5%.

+When bonds are in high demand, the spot price rises, and the interest rate drops.
+Central bank can bulk purchase bonds so that interest rates are low, and companies and individuals are motivated to spend money rather than purchasing bonds as savings.